MicahHarlan/SurfConditionsPrediction/README.md

 This is an ongoing project.
 I eventually want the model to tell you how clean the waves are going to be.
 Ex.)
 "The waves today given x y and z are classified as fair with a height of 2-3ft."
 The conditions will be based off of surflines ranking for waves, like poor,fair,good and up.

+# Purpose of Creating this
+My reasons for creating this is to build an application that is free to use for surfers local to Virginia Beach.
+The app surfline charges 15$ a month for a surf forecast from data that is free to use provided by NOAA.

 # LiveBouy
 Description